atticus-lv/aces-helper/README.md

 ## How to use

-right click on the **image / environment texture** node to change it to aces color space
+right click on the **image / environment texture** node to change it to access color space

 + for hdr texture, you should choose "Utility - Linear - sRGB"
 + for color texture, you should choose "Utility - sRGB - Texture"